Campus Safety and Security

 Daily Crime Log

 In keeping with the Jeanne Clery Disclosure of Campus Security Police and Campus Crime Statistics Act of 1998, MGH Police and Security maintains a daily crime log that records criminal incidents by the date reported.
-The log includes the nature of the crime, date and time the crime occurred, general location of the crime and the disposition of the complaint, if known.
-The log can be viewed at the following location during normal business hours of 9:00 a.m. – 5:00 p.m.:
+The log includes nature of the crime, date and time the crime occurred, general location of the crime and the disposition of the complaint, if known.
+The log can be viewed at the following locations during normal business hours of 9:00 a.m. – 5:00 p.m.:

 Massachusetts General Hospital

 We are committed to providing a safe learning and work environment and information on available resources for students and employees should the need arise.

 If you have any questions or comments about the information provided please contact any of the following: Office of Student and Alumni Services, Campus Services, Human Resources or the Security Officer on duty in the lobby of the Catherine Filene Shouse Building.

 Emergency Preparedness Plan